donmin062501/quant_strategy_with_python/README.md

       • Learned PER, ROA, PBR, PSR, PCR, F-Score, Momentum

 Currently studying Ch5 Backtesting...
-(Expected to be done by the end of Nov.
+(Expected to be done by the end of Dec.
 2020)